nghianguyentek/psychology/memory/processes/storage/models/atkison-shiffrin/long-term.md

 General accepted as a semantic (associative and hierarchical) network of concepts

-how often two concepts have been associated is the strength of the link between them
+How often two concepts have been associated is the strength of the link between them

 Differ in each person